-Any sealing of your home’s perimeter framing, known as the rim joist or band joist, should be addressed by a contractor.
-Once you have completed any type of major home sealing project, I also suggest hiring a contractor to verify that combustion appliances (gas- or oil-fired furnace, boiler, water heater and clothes dryer) are still properly vented.
+Safety Tip: Any sealing of your home’s perimeter framing, known as the rim joist or band joist, should be addressed by a contractor.
+Once you have completed any type of major home sealing project, it is advisable to hire a contractor to verify that combustion appliances (gas- or oil-fired furnace, boiler, water heater and clothes dryer) are properly vented.

 Lighting improvements will also help to reduce your energy bills

-Looking for ways to brighten up your basement beyond the traditional incandescent bulbs?
-Consider installing energy-efficient compact fluorescent light bulbs (CFLs) in your basement lighting fixtures.
-Light emitting diodes, or LEDs, are also a good option.
-When compared to incandescent bulbs, LEDs are known to deliver a higher quality of light, could last 25 times as long and use even less energy than CFLs.
+Looking for ways to brighten up your basement?
+Consider installing energy-efficient LED light bulbs in your basement lighting fixtures.
+Compact fluorescent light bulbs, or CFLs, are also a good option.
+LEDs are known to deliver a higher quality of light, could last 25 times as long as old incandescent bulbs, and use even less energy than CFLs.